jagtap-snehal/Data-Analysis-on-Electric-Vehicle/README.md

 - **Library Used**: `plotly.express`
 - **Visualization**: Animated racing bar plot displaying the count of EVs by make for each year.

-### Task 4: LinkedIn Post

-A LinkedIn post was created to share the experience and findings of the project, tagging [Innomatics Research Labs](https://www.innomatics.in/).

 ## Tools and Libraries Used
 - **Python**: Data cleaning and analysis.
 - **Pandas**: Data manipulation and preparation.